Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Incentivize balanced performance

-To design and implement an employee performance management system that includes social and financial goals, first consider: What are the behaviors and achievements that we want to promote?
-For example, do you simply want field agents to recover the maximum number of overdue loans possible, or is respectful treatment of delinquent clients also a goal?
-Do you want employees to sell as many microinsurance policies as they can, or do you also care that an insurance policy is the right fit for the customer who buys it?
-Is it good enough for a field agent to simply fill out a client’s social data profile, or is it important that the information also be accurate?
-Think carefully about your social goals—such as respectful treatment of clients, good product fit, and accurate data collection—so that you are clear on what behaviors your rewards system should encourage.
+The indicators used to measure and reward employee (and also agent, notably if the agents are contracted directly by the provider) performance communicate an important message to staff and clients about what providers value.
+If providers claim to have social goals, but incentivize financial performance exclusively, employees have no choice but to deprioritize social performance.
+For example, it is safe to assume that a “zero tolerance for arrears” incentive policy will lead some loan officers to use unacceptable collections practices.
+A manager will spend time mentoring staff, only if this is part of his/her KPIs.
+To design and implement an employee performance management system that includes social and financial goals, providers must first define the behaviors and achievements they want to promote.
+This depends on their social goals, like respectful treatment of clients, good product fit, and accurate data collection.
+For example, do they simply want field agents to recover the maximum number of overdue loans possible, or is respectful treatment of delinquent clients also a goal?
+Do they want employees to sell as many microinsurance policies as they can, or do you also care that an insurance policy is the right fit for the clients buying it?
+Is it good enough for a field agent to simply fill out a client’s social data profile, or is it important that the information is also accurate?

-A good incentive system will:
+A good staff (and also agent) incentive system will:

-55 Generally, a single variable should carry a weight between 10 and 35%.
+NOTE: Generally, a single variable should carry a weight between 10 and 35%.
 Weights lower than 10% are not motivational, and those above 35% create lopsided behaviors (i.e., neglect for other variables).

 Resources